Our work covers most areas of software engineering, with Eiffel and Design by Contract as the unifying thread. Main topics:

 Software engineering for robotics.

-The Chair of Software Engineering is a fantastic team with 16 PhD theses completed since 2004 and three more planned for this year.
+The Chair of Software Engineering is a fantastic team with 23 PhD theses completed since 2004.

-The ETH introductory programming course, taught in English 2003-2009, German since 2010, uses an inverted curriculum approach supported by the Touch of Class textbook and a a MOOC (open online version).
+The ETH introductory programming course, taught in English 2003-2009, in German 2010-2015, uses an inverted curriculum approach supported by the Touch of Class textbook and a a MOOC (open online version).

 The course project in the Distributed Software Engineering Laboratory brings together students from ETH and universities around the world, who build a system collaboratively.
 We welcome universities interested in joining.